Welcome to Van Buren Township Fire Department

 Phone: (734) 699 – 8928

-The department currently has 4 Fire Engines, 1 Heavy Rescue, 1 Aerial Ladder, 1 Emergency Medical Services Vehicle, 2 Utility Vehicles, and 4 Administrative/ Support Vehicles.
+The department currently has 4 Fire Engines, 1 Heavy Rescue, 1 Ladder Tower, 1 Emergency Medical Services Vehicle, 2 Utility Vehicles, and 4 Administrative/ Support Vehicles.
 They are positioned strategically between the two fire stations in order to get the best use out of them based on statistical data and demographics.

 Engine 1 – A 2004 Pierce Enforcer that serves as the principal apparatus for the South Duty Crew and carries First Responder medical equipment, an AED, a thermal imaging camera, carbon monoxide detectors, the Jaws of Life™, Ice/Water Rescue Equipment, and other specialized equipment.